bbyars/mountebank/README.md

 |OS package             | [![Build Status](https://travis-ci.org/bbyars/mountebank.png)](https://travis-ci.org/bbyars/mountebank) | [![Build Status](https://travis-ci.org/bbyars/mountebank.png)](https://travis-ci.org/bbyars/mountebank) | [![Build Status](https://travis-ci.org/bbyars/mountebank.png)](https://travis-ci.org/bbyars/mountebank) | N/A                                                                                                                                         |
 |Self-contained archive | [![Build Status](https://travis-ci.org/bbyars/mountebank.png)](https://travis-ci.org/bbyars/mountebank) | (not tested)                                                                                            | [![Build Status](https://travis-ci.org/bbyars/mountebank.png)](https://travis-ci.org/bbyars/mountebank) | [![Build status](https://ci.appveyor.com/api/projects/status/acfhg44px95s4pk5?svg=true)](https://ci.appveyor.com/project/bbyars/mountebank) |
 |(Performance)          | [![Build Status](https://travis-ci.org/bbyars/mountebank.png)](https://travis-ci.org/bbyars/mountebank) | (not tested)                                                                                            | (not tested)                                                                                            | (not tested)                                                                                                                                |

-`./build` should do the trick on Mac and Linux, and `build.bat` on Windows, assuming you have at least node 0.10.
-If not, yell at me.

-There are some tests that require network access (`grunt airplane` ignores them in case that offends your moral sensibilities).
-A few of these tests verify the correct behavior under DNS failures.
-If your ISP is kind enough to hijack the NXDOMAIN DNS response in an attempt to allow you to conveniently peruse their advertising page, those tests will fail.
-I suggest that, under such circumstances, you talk to your ISP and let them know that their policies are causing mountebank tests to fail.

 ## Contributing